Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-oracle.md

 Validators may also elect to delegate voting rights to another key to prevent the block signing key from being kept online.
 To do so, they must submit a `MsgDelegateFeedConsent`, delegating their oracle voting rights to a `Delegate` that sign `MsgExchangeRatePrevote` and `MsgExchangeRateVote` on behalf of the validator.

 ::: {danger}
-Delegate validators will likely require you to deposit some funds (in Daodiseo or Luna) which they can use to pay fees, sent in a separate `MsgSend`.
-This agreement is made off-chain and not enforced by the Daodiseo protocol.
+Delegate validators will likely require you to deposit some funds (in ODISEO or Luna) which they can use to pay fees, sent in a separate `MsgSend`.
+This agreement is made off-chain and not enforced by the ODISEO protocol.
 :::

-The `Operator` field contains the operator address of the validator (prefixed `daodiseovaloper-`).
-The `Delegate` field is the account address (prefixed `daodiseo-`) of the delegate account that will be submitting exchange rate related votes and prevotes on behalf of the `Operator`.
+The `Operator` field contains the operator address of the validator (prefixed `ODISEOvaloper-`).
+The `Delegate` field is the account address (prefixed `ODISEO-`) of the delegate account that will be submitting exchange rate related votes and prevotes on behalf of the `Operator`.

 ```go
 // MsgDelegateFeedConsent - struct for delegating oracle voting rights to another address.